mfgburger/ChargeQ/frontend/chargeq_app/README.md

 ![app](https://user-images.githubusercontent.com/37225049/109436394-96f2c700-7a1f-11eb-9fc2-971b85eadc16.gif)

+If you want to test the app, install the apk in the apk/ folder on your phone and open the app.

 # Release notes

 This app is currently in the Mockup phase, so the backend calls are not supported yet, although they are generally implemented.
 The app is programmed in a modular way, so that future improvements on the should be easy.
 The app works on Android and iOS phones and tablets as well as on any device that runs a common Browser.
 It is also installable as web app.